abhij33t/gulp-extract-json-like/README.md

 # Gulp Extract JSON (like)

 [Gulp](http://gulpjs.com) plugin for extracting JSON like strings from text.
-The result is an array of strings.

 ## Install